Pardot Lead Management & Scoring

 If your pipeline feels unpredictable, your scoring rewards the wrong signals

-• High MQL volume, low SQL — Leads look "hot", but Sales can't convert them
+• High MQL volume, low SQL — Leads look "hot", but Sales cannot convert them

-• Scores don't match reality — Activity gets rewarded even when intent is low
+• Scores do not match reality — Activity gets rewarded even when intent is low

 • Sales ignores Pardot scores — Re-qualification becomes manual and slow

-• Automation runs, revenue doesn't — Routing and nurture aren't aligned to readiness
+• Automation runs, revenue does not — Routing and nurture are not aligned to readiness

 Predictable lead flow that Sales actually trusts